-For those of you who read the foregoing entry, you'll note I generally side with Ray Audette on the subject of paleo dieting.
+For those of you who read the foregoing entry, you’ll note I generally side with Ray Audette about paleo dieting.
 Unlike his contemporaries, he seems to understand the necessity of fat, the fact that modern fruits in no way resemble ancient fruits, and the fact that hominids of the past were largely carnivorous in nature (Stanford).

 Paleo authors will often rail against sodium intake, suggesting that paleolithic man consumed less sodium than is recommended by the government to maintain optimal health.
 Apparently, however, they lack access to Wikipedia.
 Wild animals, of whom our ancestors were a part, utilize natural “salt licks” to maintain healthy bone and muscle growth.
 These mineral licks are so important to wildlife that they’re illegally used to bait animals for hunting, and even the Vikings mentioned them prominently in their mythology.
 According to Norse mythology,

 Likewise goes for intoxicants.
-With the exception of Robb Wolf, paleo authors treat intoxicants as if they were child porn- partake and you should be thrown under Gitmo and raped by a thousand super-hung bulls.
+Apart from Robb Wolf, paleo authors treat intoxicants as if they were child porn- partake and you should be thrown under Gitmo and raped by a thousand super-hung bulls.
 Ancient man and even primates, however, have always loved to get twisted.
 Take alcohol, for instance- primates have been getting wrecked on alcohol for ten million years.
-It's literally hardwired into our brains to drink for the last 10 million years- exactly the amount of time it took for tree dwelling primates, who cannot metabolize alcohol, to split off from apes, who can (Zolfagharifard).
+It’s literally hardwired into our brains to drink for the last 10 million years- exactly the amount of time it took for tree dwelling primates, who cannot metabolize alcohol, to split off from apes, who can (Zolfagharifard).

 So, as you can see, the conception that alcohol is forbidden on the paleo diet is nonsense, as Robb Wolf affirms in his seminal text.
 Similarly, other intoxicants are forbidden by paleo authors, though evidence overwhelmingly shows that paleolithic man consumed intoxicants.
 Consider, first, that both the ancient Indians and the Neanderthals consumed ephedra (Loporto, Block).
 Coffee beans were combined with animal fat to create a protein rich snack (Avey), and coca leaves have been in documented use for over 4000 years.
 In short, it’s not unpaleo to get hammered… and in fact it might not be paleo to be 100% sober.

-As for nutritional supplements, they're really not paleo.
-As I stated, paleolithic man used herbs for performance enhancement, and all of Ayurvedic medicine is based on the use of herbs for health improvements and performance enhancement, but they were hardly slamming protein shakes and preworkouts on the regular.
-It might be worth experimenting with ditching them for your month of clean paleo, however, because you could then determine upon adding them back in exactly what works and what doesn't.
+As for nutritional supplements, they’re not paleo.
+As I stated, paleolithic man used herbs for performance enhancement, and all Ayurvedic medicine is based on the use of herbs for health improvements and performance enhancement, but they were hardly slamming protein shakes and pre workouts on the regular.
+It might be worth experimenting with ditching them for your month of clean paleo, however, because you could then determine upon adding them back in exactly what works and what doesn’t.